Welcome To The Great British Pitchfest at the London Screenwriters’ Festival

 We are flying in top talent from Hollywood who will be joined by the cream of the British industry, as well as hungry and emerging producers looking for new relationships.

 So do you want to pitch YOUR idea at the Great British Pitchfest?
+NOTE places are limited and competition is fierce so please be ready to book your desired slot on the day the sessions go live.

 - Buy your pass to the festival.